IRS Forms

 A short story from the field

 A K‑12 district upgraded lighting and HVAC across six schools.
 The owner allocated the deduction to the designer.
 The model showed 29.40 percent savings against 90.1‑2007, placed in service June 2025, and prevailing wage was met.
-We calculated 0.58 plus 0.02 times 4.40 for 0.666 as the applicable dollar value, multiplied by five to get 3.33, then by 680,000 square feet.
+We calculated 0.58 plus 0.02 times 4.40 for 0.666 as the applicable dollar value, then applied the prevailing wage and apprenticeship schedule, 2.90 plus 0.12 times 4.40, to get 3.43, then by 680,000 square feet.
 The figure exceeded cost, so the deduction landed at cost.
 The reviewer cleared it on the first pass because the packet included the current instructions, the DOE software page, and a one page prevailing wage summary.

 Filing locations by entity type, quick mapping